Start playing guitar How to choose a guitar for beginners?

 8. “OK Computer” (1997) – Radiohead

-OK Computer” proved that Radiohead‘s musician’s instincts of hiding themselves away from the world while The Battle of Britpop was raging, was the best decision.
+OK Computer” proved that Radiohead‘s musicians’ instincts of hiding themselves away from the world while The Battle of Britpop was raging, was the best decision.
 Radiohead came back with an album that was ambitious, complex and wholly unique for its time.
 “OK Computer” is on the list because it converts new listeners to alternate music every day.

 9. “Disintegration” (1989) – The Cure

-Disintegration” by The Cure is one of many great bands created by the band.
+Disintegration” by The Cure is one of many great albums created by the band.
 But it’s the one that singer and band leader Robert Smith deserved to make most of all.
 As gloomy as the group had ever been, and as memorable as they would ever get, “Disintegration” is a slam dunk.
-It contains songs like “Pictures of You” or “Lullaby” and there’s no better introduction to this great band this alternative music masterpiece.
+It contains songs like “Pictures of You” or “Lullaby” and there’s no better introduction to this great band than this alternative music masterpiece.

 10. “Surfer Rosa” (1988) – Pixies